nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Until add-on 6.x, playlist remainder announcement was based on Studio API.
 However, it was found that this "remainder" was actually the remaining time within the selected hour slot.
 To get around this, in add-on 7.0, this routine was rewritten to take advantage of Track Dial introduced in add-on 5.0 (see Track Dial section above).

 Technically, a combination of column content fetching and track navigation routines are used to accomplish this.
-When SPL Assistant, D is pressed, NvDA will write down the focused track and will move down the playlist (starting from the focused track), recording the segue (total track duration minus crossfade).
+When SPL Assistant, D is pressed, NVDA will write down the focused track and will move down the playlist (starting from the focused track), recording the segue (total track duration minus crossfade).
 Once playlist navigation is complete, the total duration is then sent to time announcement routine (see above) for processing (converted to hours, minutes and seconds format).

 ##### Playlist snapshots and transcripts